-Our team was recently contacted to work on this lovely period home where we have installed double glazing into the original wooden sash windows frames.
+Our team was recently contacted to work on this lovely period home where we have installed heritage double glazing into the original wooden sash window frames.

-The property still had single glazed windows and the owners felt that it was time for an improvement.
-So, we removed the old windows and installed new FINEO vacuum double glazing.
+The property still had single glazed windows, and the owners felt that it was time for an improvement.
+So, we removed the old single glazing and installed slim-profile, high energy efficient vacuum double glazing.

 Another great benefit of FINEO glass is how thin it is.
 The ultra-thin glass ensures that sash windows can enjoy the benefits of double glazing, as many other double and triple glazing options are too heavy to be used for sash windows, as they require specific weight distributions to coincide with the weight and pulley system that lets them open and close.
-The glass is also very discreet, which makes it suitable for Grade II listed properties and ensures that their periodic charm isn’t lost.
+The glass is also very discreet, making it suitable for Grade II listed properties and ensuring that its periodic charm isn’t lost.

-One final important point about FINEO worth knowing is that it removes the air between glass panes to create a vacuum; this is different to the traditional method, which is to fill the space with gas.
+One final important point about FINEO is that it removes the air between glass panes to create a vacuum; this is different from the traditional method, which is to fill the space with gas.
 The main issue with gas is that it will evaporate over time, making the vacuum method a better long-term investment.

 Using a thermal camera we checked how well new double glazing is blocking heat loss.More surveys